astronomer/docs/astro/cli/private-python-packages.md

 git+ssh://git@github.com/<your-github-organization-name>/<your-private-repository>.git
 ```

-For example, to install `mypackage1` and `mypackage2` from `myorganization`, you would add the following to your `private-requirements.txt` file:
+For example, to install `mypackage1` and `mypackage2` from `myorganization`, add the following to your `private-requirements.txt` file:

 ```
 git+ssh://git@github.com/myorganization/mypackage1.git